 “We have work to do to increase college enrollment; it starts with much stronger strategic plans, plans that lead to institutions that offer unique experiences and skills that draw interest from those choosing not to attend college today.” —James Rogers, CEO at 3 Enrollment Marketing, Inc.

-Mary Grondahl is the Vice President for Strategic Planning & Institutional Effectiveness at 3 Enrollment Marketing.
+Mary Grondahl is the Vice President for Modern Positioning & Planning at 3 Enrollment Marketing.